xbsonmez/feedback/README.md

 - It allows users to add new feedbacks.
 It uses my feedbackBE backend application [feedbackBE](https://github.com/xbsonmez/feedbackyBE).
 - There was an icon on the bottom-right side, when click it, it opens feedback modal.
-- When the response was succesful you can see the succes modal and the response was fail, you can see failure modal.
+- You can see the success modal and failure modal, according to response situation.
-- it send POST request to create feedback.
+- It send POST request to create feedback.
 - You can see the list of feedbacks [feedback list](https://feedbackybe.herokuapp.com/).
 - That application was deployed on [feedback](https://xbsonmez.github.io/feedback/).